 The exact purge date is determined by the RCMP and may take into consideration additional offenses, but a police file does not have the same negative impact on the future positive aspirations of the offender that would be the case of a criminal record.

 The Community Justice Forum (CJF) Training Process was developed by the RCMP to adequately provide individuals with the background and practical experience necessary to facilitate restorative justice forums.
-In order for an organization such as CDRJS to take court diversion referrals, for the purposes of restorative justice and be recognized as restorative justice program under the Community Accountability Program of the Department of Justice for British Columbia, all individuals have to be formally trained under the CJF Program or equivalent programs.

 After the initial training and the guided experience, a formal recommendation is forwarded by CDRJS to the Restorative Justice Program Director, RCMP “E” Division/Government of Canada – Crime Prevention Services.